Find Affordable College Courses

 The average amount in student loans that communications majors at University of Arizona take out while working on their Bachelor's Degree is $19,765.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $614.

-The University of Texas at Austin did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Austin, UT Austin is a public college with a fairly large student population.
+The University of Texas at Austin came in at #6 in this year’s edition of the Most Popular Communication & Media Studies Bachelor’s Degree Schools in the Southwest Region ranking.
+Located in the large city of Austin, UT Austin is a public school with a fairly large student population.

 Of the 257 students majoring in communications at UT Austin, 30% are male and 70% are female.